Description of Department:

+For current undergraduate research/internship opportunities please visit the Research, Internship, & Scholarship Opportunities page.
 At the beginning of each semester, we hire TAs from among qualified graduate students, and LAs and graders from among qualified undergraduates.
 Here's a somewhat simplified version of how applicants are chosen.

 TAs are graduate students who supervise and lead quiz sections, discussion sections, recitations or laboratory sections, serve as class assistants, or perform comparable activities.
 Each TA must be under the guidance of a particular professor(s) designated by the department chair or his/her delegate.
 TAs are not placed in overall charge of courses.

 We often need more TAs than our existing grad student pool can fill.
 Only our largest classes get TA support.
 These are typically:

 ASTR 1000, ASTR 1010, ASTR 1020, ASTR 1030, ASTR 1040, ASTR 1200, ASTR 2000, ASTR 2010, ASTR 2020, ASTR 2030, ASTR 2040, ASTR 3510, ASTR 3520, ASTR 3560, ASTR 3720, ASTR 3800